King Street, Hammersmith: History

 Despite the name, and its proximity to Queen Caroline Street, the street is not named after any monarch of England or otherwise; it is named after John King, Bishop of London, who gave land to the poor of Fulham in 1620.

-The street is about a mile and a half long, and formerly had several posting-houses, as it was the road to Windsor, which have now become pubs.
+The street is about a mile and a half long and formerly had several posting houses, as it was the road to Windsor, which have now become pubs.
 It has long been the principal street of Hammersmith.

 On 26 January 2018, a water main in King Street burst, flooding the street.
 70 people were led to safety by the London Fire Brigade.

 Notable buildings

 Several of the pubs along King Street are listed buildings, including The Salutation and The Hop Poles.

-On the north side, there is the Kings Mall shopping centre with over 40 shops and eating places.
+On the north side, there is the Livat Hammersmith shopping centre (formerly known as Kings Mall) with over 40 shops and eating places.

 Also on the north side, at Nos.
 238–246, is the Polish Social and Cultural Association, popularly known as the "POSK", which has been the centre of the Polish community in London since the 1960s.
 Further to the west is the main south entrance to Ravenscourt Park, which is a memorial gate to Sir William Bull, a former MP for Hammersmith.

 On the south side of King Street is Hammersmith Town Hall.
 Originally set further back from the street, in the 1970s a huge concrete extension was built facing the street, on the site of a former park, to accommodate offices.
 In 2013 the go-ahead was given to demolish the 'eyesore' and replace it with a new green space and homes.

 Also on the south side of King Street is Rivercourt Methodist Church, built in 1875 by Charles Bell.
 Next door, at No. 237, is Latymer Upper School, a co-educational independent school, founded in 1895 and the descendant of a school founded in the seventeenth century by Edward Latymer who, by his will, dated 1624, bequeathed thirty-five acres of land in Hammersmith, "the profits of which were to be appropriated to clothing six poor men, clothing and educating six poor boys, and distributing in money."
 Toby Young's West London Free School in Pallingswick House sits on the corner of King Street and Weltje Road.